open-telemetry/opentelemetry-cpp-contrib/CONTRIBUTING.md

 ## Introduction

 Welcome to the opentelemetry-cpp-contrib repository!
 This project is an integral part of the broader OpenTelemetry ecosystem, providing additional instrumentation and tools to enhance C/C++ observability.

 We greatly appreciate any contributions, no matter the size or scope.
-Please feel free to reach out to the OpenTelemetry C/C++ community on Gitter with questions or for assistance.
+Please feel free to reach out to the OpenTelemetry C/C++ community on [slack](https://cloud-native.slack.com/archives/C01N3AT62SJ) with questions or for assistance.

 ## Prerequisites